Streampunk/arachnid/README.md

 ### Running phase

-In the example, subsequent requests by thread are made to `.../40:160000000`, `.../40:200000000`, `.../40:240000000` and `.../40:280000000`, and not to `.../1`, `.../2`, `.../3` etc..
+In the example, subsequent requests by thread are made to `.../40:160000000`, `.../40:200000000`, `.../40:240000000` and `.../40:280000000`, and not to `.../start/sid42/4/5`, `.../start/sid42/4/6`, `.../start/sid42/4/7` etc..

 The client is responsible for calculating the PTP timestamp of the next frame that it requires.
 For a single-threaded implementation, this will be the returned `...-PTPOrigin` timestamp from the header plus the grain duration.
 This may be computed from the `GrainDuration` header or from knowledge of the media type.
-For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the multiple of the number of threads by the grain duration.
+For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the product of the number of threads by the grain duration.

 Servers should be tolerant to a small range of timestamps around the actual grain timestamp to allow for rounding errors.
 This should be at least 1% of the grain duration either side of the given timestamp and no more than 10%.
 For example, the grain at timestamp `.../40:280000000` can also be referenced with timestamps plus or minus 1/2500 of a second, i.e. in the range `.../40:279600000` to `.../40:280400000`.